Conveyancing Guide

 A mortgage valuation is a standard requirement for most mortgages in the UK, as it protects the lender’s investment.
 However, there are some situations where a mortgage valuation may not be necessary:

 1. Cash Buyers If you’re buying a property with cash and don’t need a mortgage, there’s no requirement for a mortgage valuation.
 However, it’s still a good idea to arrange a survey to ensure the property is in good condition.
+2. Some Remortgages If you’re remortgaging a property with the same lender, they may not require a new mortgage valuation, particularly if the property’s value hasn’t changed significantly since the original mortgage was taken out.

 Conclusion